 Shell Energy Stadium is the home of the Houston Dynamo of the MLS and the NWSL club Houston Dash.
 Previously, the stadium had been named the BBVA Compass Stadium, BBVA Stadium and PNC Stadium.
 On January 17, 2023, Shell Energy signed an agreement to gain the stadium’s naming rights.

-It is an open-air stadium which has hosted matches in the CONCACAF Men’s Gold Cup, along with matches for the USA’s women’s team.
+The open-air stadium has hosted CONCACAF Men’s Gold Cup and the 2024 CONCACAF Women’s Gold Cup, along with matches for the USA women’s team.

 The stadium has also hosted other sporting events, including Rugby Union, Gaelic football and college football.

-Shortly after they acquired the naming rights, Shell Energy announced their plans to reduce carbon emissions and increase renewable energy across the stadium, including significant improvements to the stadium’s LED lighting.
+Shortly after acquiring naming rights, Shell Energy announced its plans to reduce carbon emissions and increase renewable energy across the stadium, including significant improvements to the stadium’s LED lighting.

 7. CityPark